mozilla/pkipolicy/rootstore/policy.md

 ### 6.2 S/MIME ###

-For any certificate in a hierarchy capable of being used for S/MIME, CAs MUST revoke certificates in accordance with the requirements in the following subsections:
+For any certificate in a hierarchy capable of being used for S/MIME, CAs MUST revoke certificates upon the occurrence of any of the following events:

-#### 6.2.1 Reasons for Revoking a Subscriber Certificate ####

-The CA SHALL revoke a Certificate within 24 hours if one or more of the following occurs:

-1. The Subscriber requests in writing that the CA revoke the Certificate;
-2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;
+1. the subscriber indicates that the original certificate request was not authorized and does not retroactively grant authorization;
-3. The CA obtains evidence that the Subscriber's private key corresponding to the public key in the certificate suffered a key compromise; or
+2. the CA obtains reasonable evidence that the subscriber’s private key (corresponding to the public key in the certificate) has been compromised or is suspected of compromise;
-4. The CA obtains evidence that the validation of email address or domain authorization or control for any email address or domain name in the certificate should not be relied upon.
+3. the CA obtains reasonable evidence that the certificate has been used for a purpose outside of that indicated in the certificate or in the CA's subscriber agreement;

-The CA SHOULD revoke a certificate within 24 hours and MUST revoke a certificate within 5 days if one or more of the following occurs:

-1. The CA obtains evidence that the Certificate was misused;
-2. The CA is made aware that a Subscriber has violated one or more of its material obligations under the subscriber agreement or terms of use;
+4. the CA receives notice or otherwise becomes aware that a subscriber has violated one or more of its material obligations under the subscriber agreement;
-3. The CA is made aware of any circumstance indicating that use of an email address or domain name in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a domain name registrant's right to use the domain name, a relevant licensing or services agreement between the domain name registrant and the applicant has terminated, or the domain name registrant has failed to renew the domain name);
+5. the CA receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the certificate is no longer legally permitted;
-4. The CA is made aware of a material change in the information contained in the certificate;
+6. the CA receives notice or otherwise becomes aware of a material change in the information contained in the certificate;
-5. The CA is made aware that the certificate was not issued in accordance with the CA's CP or CPS;
-6. The CA determines or is made aware that any of the information appearing in the certificate is inaccurate;
-7. The CA's right to issue certificates expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP repository;
-8. Revocation is required by the CA's CP and/or CPS; or
-9. The CA is made aware of a demonstrated or proven method that exposes the Subscriber's private key to compromise, methods have been developed that can easily calculate it based on the public key, or if there is clear evidence that the specific method used to generate the private key was flawed.

-### 6.2.2 Reasons for Revoking a Subordinate CA Certificate ###

-The issuing CA SHALL revoke a subordinate CA Certificate within seven (7) days if one or more of the following occurs:

-1. The subordinate CA requests revocation in writing;
-2. The subordinate CA notifies the issuing CA that the original certificate request was not authorized and does not retroactively grant authorization;
-3. The issuing CA obtains evidence that the subordinate CA's private key corresponding to the public key in the Certificate suffered a key compromise;
-4. The issuing CA obtains evidence that the certificate was misused;
-5. The issuing CA is made aware that the certificate was not issued in accordance with or that subordinate CA has not complied with the applicable CP or CPS;
+7. a determination that the certificate was not issued in accordance with the CA’s Certificate Policy or Certification Practice Statement;
-6. The issuing CA determines that any of the information appearing in the certificate is inaccurate or misleading;
+8. the CA determines that any of the information appearing in the certificate is not accurate;
-7. The issuing CA or subordinate CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the certificate;
+9. the CA ceases operations for any reason and has not arranged for another CA to provide revocation support for the certificate;
-8. The issuing CA's or subordinate CA's right to issue certificates expires or is revoked or terminated, unless the issuing CA has made arrangements to continue maintaining the CRL/OCSP repository; or
-9. Revocation is required by the issuing CA's CP and/or CPS.
+10. the CA private key used in issuing the certificate is suspected to have been compromised; or
+11. such additional revocation events as the CA publishes in its policy documentation.

 ## 7. Root Store Changes ##